Elk Rock Island and Spring Park are open!

-NCPRD staff also implemented needed trail repairs within the burn site to mitigate further soil erosion and create a safe and sturdy tread.
-A portion of the trail was relocated to provide a more stable walking surface, and resprouting native plants were saved and carefully transplanted in this process.
-The impacted portion of trail is approximately 250 ft. within the burn area.
+- Trail repairs: Repairs were conducted on 250 ft. of trail within the burn site to mitigate further soil erosion and create a safe and sturdy tread.
+A portion of the trail was relocated to provide a more stable walking surface.

 - Soil stabilization: Weed-free straw and native seed was spread in the burn areas, where soil burn severity and erosion potential was moderate to high.
 The establishing root structures have helped to stabilize the soil.

 - Hazard tree mitigation: Risk to visitors from hazard trees was mitigated after the wildfire.
 Monitoring is ongoing and while trees are recovering, some may still pose a risk to trail users.
 Trails remain closed in the vicinity of these trees.

 - Revegetation: In addition to the native plants that have started to return – including thimbleberry, snowberry and Oregon grape – native plant seed was also spread in the burn area to reestablish the ground cover that had been scorched by the fire.